Followers

 Old Spain

-Bernardo de Gálvez was born on July 23, 1746, in Macharaviaya, a mountain village in the province of Málaga, Spain, the son of Matías and Josepha Madrid y Gallardo de Gálvez.
-During his lifetime his family was one of the most distinguished in the royal service of Spain.
-Bernardo came from a military family, so in keeping with tradition, he chose a military career.
-His first action came in 1762 when he served as a lieutenant fighting Portugal.
-When the war ended, the King of Spain promoted the promising young officer to captain.
+Bernardo de Gálvez was born on July 23, 1746, in Macharaviaya, a mountain village in the province of Málaga, Spain, to Matías and Josepha Madrid y Gallardo de Gálvez.
+During his lifetime, his family was one of the most prominent in Spain's royal service.
+Bernardo came from a military family, so following tradition, he pursued a military career.
+His first experience in battle was in 1762 when he served as a lieutenant fighting Portugal.
+After the war, the King of Spain promoted the talented young officer to the rank of captain.
 His appointment was to the infantry regiment La Coruña.

 New Spain

-In 1769 Gálvez was sent to the northern frontier of New Spain, where he was appointed commander of Spanish forces in Nueva Vizcaya and Sonora.
-Spain's big enemy there were the Apaches, whose depredations seriously crippled the economy of the region.
-Always aggressive in his tactics, Galvez led several major expeditions against the fierce warriors.
-Galvez was wounded twice in the campaigns along the Pecos and Gila rivers in 1770 and 1771.
-But the action blooded him and he forged a style of command that would later serve him well.
+In 1769, Gálvez was sent to the northern frontier of New Spain, where he was appointed commander of Spanish forces in Nueva Vizcaya and Sonora.
+Spain's main enemy there was the Apache, whose raids severely damaged the region's economy.
+Always aggressive in his tactics, Gálvez led several major expeditions against the fierce warriors.
+Gálvez was wounded twice during campaigns along the Pecos and Gila rivers in 1770 and 1771.
+However, the experience hardened him, and he developed a style of command that would serve him well in later years.

 Old Spain and Beyond